Birds: List, Amazing Facts & Silent Stories

 /waɪld ˈtɝki/

-• The wild turkey strutted across the clearing with his feathers spread.
+The wild turkey crossed the clearing with its feathers spread like it knew everyone was watching.

 Heron